-The London Boroughs of Barnet, Brent, Ealing, Harrow, Hillingdon and Hounslow's Level 1 SFRA (May 2018) has provided brief information about past flooding events in the area.
-The SFRA reported some past flooding incidents in the area, however, there were no records of any flooding event at the site.
+The West London Strategic Flood Risk Assessment (SFRA) provides brief information on past flooding events in the area.
+The SFRA reported some historical flooding incidents in the wider area, however, there were no recorded flooding events at the site.

-In addition, information on historic flooding was obtained from the Environment Agency's online records of historic flood events in the area.
-However, there were no records of any flooding incidents around the site.
+In addition, information on historic flooding was obtained from the Environment Agency's online records of historic flood events in the area (Appendix E Figure 1).
+Historic flood maps indicate some flooding incidents occurred in areas surrounding the site; however, the site itself lies outside the recorded historic flood extents.